 - 1. This certificate applies to the technical report entitled, "N.I.
-43-101 Technical Report & Preliminary Economic Assessment for the Turnagain Project" prepared for Giga Metals Corporation (the "Issuer") dated November 18, 2020, with an effective date of October 28, 2020 (the "Technical Report"). - 2.
+43-101 Technical Report & Preliminary Economic Assessment for the Turnagain Project Amended" prepared for Giga Metals Corporation (the "Issuer") dated February 3, 2021, with an effective date of October 28, 2020 (the "Technical Report"). - 2.
 I am employed as a Specialist Civil Engineer of Knight Piésold Ltd. with an office at Suite 1400 750 West Pender Street, Vancouver, British Columbia, V6C 2T8, Canada. - 3.
 I am a graduate of McGill University, Montreal, Canada, B.Eng.
 (Civil), 2003.
 I have practiced my profession continuously since 2004.
 My principal experience is in the areas of water and waste management for mining projects and hydrotechnical engineering. - 4.
-I am a Professional Engineer (No. 32571) in good standing with Engineers and Geoscientists of British Columbia in the area of Civil Engineering. - 5.
-I have read the definition of "qualified person" set out in National Instrument 43-101 (NI 43-101) and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 6.
-I visited the Turnagain property on September 7, 2005, and June 16, 2009. - 7.
-I am a contributing author of the Technical Report and am responsible for Sections 1.9.2, 18.2, 18.4, 18.5.1, 18.5.2, 18.5.3, 18.5.4, 21.1.4, 21.2.6 and 25.5 and accept professional responsibility for these sections of the Technical Report. - 8.
+I am a Professional Engineer (No. 32571) in good standing with Engineers and Geoscientists of British Columbia in the area of Civil Engineering. - I have read the definition of "qualified person" set out in National Instrument 43-101 (NI 43-101) and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 6.
+I visited the Turnagain property on September 7, 2005, and June 16, 2009. - I am a contributing author of the Technical Report and am responsible for Sections 1.9.2, 18.2, 18.4, 18.5.1, 18.5.2, 18.5.3, 18.5.4, 21.1.4, 21.2.6, 25.5, and edits thereto as set out in the updated Technical Report dated February 3, 2021, and accept professional responsibility for these sections of the Technical Report. - 8.
 I am independent of the Issuer and related companies applying all of the tests in Section 1.5 of the NI 43-101. - 9.
 I have had no involvement with the property that is the subject of this Technical Report. - 10.
 I have read National Instrument 43-101 and the sections of the Technical Report referenced in paragraph 8 of this Certificate and confirm that these sections have been prepared in accordance with National Instrument 43-101. - 11.
 As of the effective date of this Technical Report, to the best of my knowledge, information and belief, the sections of the Technical Report for which I have accepted responsibility contain all scientific and technical information required to be disclosed to make the Technical Report not misleading.